WhatSock/bootstrap/README.md

 The bootstrap module itself is also fully configurable, so that new features and components can easily be added and customized for global integration.

-All AccDC Bootstrap components are fully WCAG 2.0 compliant, ARIA standards compliant, and Section-508 compliant.
+All AccDC Bootstrap components are WCAG 2.0 compliant, ARIA standards compliant, and Section-508 compliant.

 Tested using: